qundao/mirror-beautifulsoup4/doc/source/index.rst

 your problem involves parsing an HTML document, be sure to mention :ref:`what the diagnose() function says <diagnose>` about that document.

+When reporting an error in this documentation, please mention which translation you're reading.

 Quick Start
 ===========